canada-ca/digital-playbook-guide-numerique/fr/1-concevoir-avec-utilisateurs.md

 - give better support to those who can't use digital services on their own

 **(Digital Service Standard (Ontario))**

+Ensure that people who use the digital service can also use the other available channels if needed, without repetition or confusion.

+People often start using a service and have to come back to it later, or switch to a non-digital channel to complete the transaction.
+We need to make sure users’ transitions between non-digital and digital channels, when they need to happen, are as smooth as possible.

+**(12. Don’t forget the non-digital experience - Digital Service Standard (AU))**

+Encourage users to choose the digital service and consolidate or phase out existing alternative channels where appropriate.

+As we build simpler, clearer and faster government services the digital channel will become more convenient for users than non-digital channels like post, phone and shopfronts.
+Increased digital take-up will mean users can spend less time interacting with government.
+This will result in greater cost efficiencies for government.

+Measuring digital take-up helps you to understand how well your service is being used.
+It’s one of the 4 mandatory KPIs services must report on the Performance Dashboard.

+We still need to help users who are unable to use digital channels and provide support to those who need it.
+But we want to ensure digital channels are used whenever possible and to scale back, or phase out, alternative channels when we can.

+**(13. Encourage everyone to use the digital service - Digital Service Standard (AU))**

 ### Liste de contrôle